After Betrayal: How Couples Can Heal from Infidelity and Rebuild Trust

 Couples therapy after infidelity is not about adjudicating who was wrong or forcing a particular outcome.
 It is about creating a structured, safe space where both partners can speak honestly and be heard, where the underlying dynamics that contributed to the affair can be explored without blame, and where both people can make a clear-eyed decision about what they want and how to get there.

-Emotionally Focused Therapy (EFT) is one of the most evidence-based approaches for this work.
+Emotionally Focused Therapy is one of the most evidence-based approaches for this work.
 It focuses on the attachment bonds between partners and the emotional cycles that drive their behaviour.
-In the context of infidelity, EFT helps couples understand the fear, disconnection or unmet need that may have contributed to the affair, without using that understanding as an excuse, while also addressing the very real trauma experienced by the betrayed partner.
+In the context of infidelity, it helps couples understand the fear, disconnection, or unmet need that may have contributed to the affair, without using that understanding as an excuse, while also addressing the very real trauma experienced by the betrayed partner.

-The Gottman Trust Revival Method is another structured approach specifically designed for affair recovery.
-It moves through three phases: atoning, attunement and attachment.
+The Gottman approach to affair recovery is another structured method, built around three phases often summarised as atone, attune, and attach.
 The first phase focuses on the person who had the affair taking full responsibility and demonstrating genuine remorse.
 The second builds emotional understanding between partners.
 The third works toward rebuilding physical and emotional closeness.

-Therapy also provides something that self-help cannot: a trained professional who can notice what is happening between the two of you in real time, who can interrupt destructive cycles before they do further damage, and who can hold both partners' experiences simultaneously without taking sides.
+Therapy also provides something that self-help cannot: a trained professional who can notice what is happening between the two of you in real time, who can interrupt destructive cycles before they do further damage, and who can hold both partners' experiences at once without taking sides.

-If you are in a relationship structure that falls outside the conventional, finding a therapist who understands your context without pathologising it is important.
+If you are in a relationship structure that falls outside the conventional, finding a therapist who understands your context without pathologising it matters.
 Recovery should be oriented toward what your relationship actually is, not toward a monogamous ideal that may never have applied to you.

 Not every couple will choose to stay together after an affair.
 Some will decide, through honest reflection and therapy, that the relationship has run its course, and that the most dignified thing is to end it well.
-That is a valid outcome.
-A good therapist supports both possibilities without pushing either.
+That is a valid outcome, and a good therapist supports both possibilities without pushing either.

-But for those who want to try, who feel that what they have is worth fighting for, or who simply are not ready to give up, recovery from infidelity is genuinely possible.
-Not recovery to exactly what was, which is rarely what anyone actually wants, but recovery to something more honest, more deliberate, and in many cases more intimate than what existed before.
+For those who want to try, who feel that what they have is worth fighting for, or who simply are not ready to give up, recovery from infidelity is genuinely possible.
+Not recovery to exactly what was, which is rarely what anyone wants, but recovery to something more honest, more deliberate, and in many cases more intimate than what existed before.

 The affair is not the story.
 What the couple does next is.